 What is the American Express Centurion card?
 What does it cost and what are the benefits in the UK?

-We realised that we had never done a Head for Points article on the UK American Express Centurion card, or ‘The Black Card’ as many people call it.
-This isn’t unreasonable, since it is ‘by invitation only’, but we thought you might be interested in a look behind the veil of secrecy.
+We very rarely write about the UK American Express Centurion card, or ‘The Black Card’ as many people call it.
+This isn’t unreasonable, since it is ‘by invitation only’ but we thought you might be interested in a look behind the veil of secrecy.

-The Centurion Card is being relaunched in 2021 with “a renewed focus on the art of living”.
-We have absolutely no idea what this means, unless it is short-hand for ‘we are dropping a lot of the travel benefits’.
-We will know soon enough as the new package is about to launch in the Nordic region before expanding to the rest of Europe.
+The Centurion Card was relaunched recently with “a renewed focus on the art of living” (and a £1,200 hike in the annual fee) and we thought it was time to update this article.
 Here is 3-minute promo video for the new card which manages to say absolutely nothing …..

 We have put this article together with the help of some UK Amex Centurion-holding HfP readers.
-If you have the card and notice any errors, email me at rhys at headforpoints.com and I will update it during the day.
+If you have the card and notice any errors, leave a comment and I will update it during the day.

 What does Amex Centurion cost?